Some people think having Irritable Bowel Syndrome and other stomach problems is part of life.

 - Garden of Life Organic Chewable Enzyme Supplement – made from organic fruits and vegetables, this supplement has 13 digestive enzymes which promotes nutrient absorption and easier digestion after meals.

 There’s a reason why people say, “an apple a day keeps the doctor away”.
-According to a study published in the Journal of Leukocyte Biology, the natural peels on apples can control inflammation in our colon.
+According to a study published in the National Institutes of Health (NIH), apple peels have naturally occurring compounds that control inflammation in our colon.
 Apples also contain many healthy ingredients that have therapeutic effects to the digestive system.
 You can read more about this in the article, “Apples can suppress IBS”.

 You can also listen to Anna Sparre’s interesting podcast together with Dr. Michael Ash about your microbiota, the gut, the brain and the immune system.
 Be sure to check it out and learn why Dr. Ash recommends stewed apples or apple sauce.
 Listen carefully, as he explains how apples can fight off inflammation!

-Ananda Mahony, recipe of stewed apples and how you can make it in the comforts of your home.and nutritionist, specifically discussed the healing properties of stewed apples for people with IBS.
-She shares with us her very own
+Ananda Mahony, naturopath and nutritionist, specifically discussed the healing properties of stewed apples for people with IBS.
+She shares with us her very own recipe of stewed apples and how you can make it in the comforts of your home.

-Increasing your daily water intakes helps in the digestion of, which makes the stool softer.
-Consumption of lemon water also enhances the production of your .
+Increasing your daily water intakes helps in the digestion of soluble fiber, which makes the stool softer.
+Consumption of lemon water also enhances the production of your bile.
 Aside from promoting the efficient and smooth flow of food through your digestive tract, water also helps in relieving indigestion and stomach upset.